Small business marketing & how to do it: Part I

-We all know that T-shirts sell better in summer months and woolly hats sell better in winter.
+We all know that t-shirts sell better in summer months and woolly hats sell better in winter.
 But what about more subtle seasonal variations?
 What's the best stock to carry halfway through spring, or at the end of autumn?
 Do trends follow the months of the year precisely?
 How much variation is due to the weather?
 POS data will help you out here, but only if you analyze it properly.

 - Who's buying what?

 These days it's not enough to know that your customers are buying your products.
 You need to know which customers are buying which products.
 Age, gender, socio-economic demographics, all of this is vital marketing information.
-Loyalty programs can help here, which is why so many businesses use them.
+Loyalty schemes can help here, which is why so many businesses use them.
 But digging into your data will also tell you a lot about customers' purchasing patterns.

 - Multiple purchases – how are they linked?